iommirocks/iommi/README.rst

         return MyPage()

-This creates a page with two tables, one for the model `Foo` and one for the model `Bar`.
+This creates a page with two tables, one for the model :code:`Foo` and one for the model :code:`Bar`.

 Usage